 The effective collaboration checklist

 When working with a Ruby on Rails development company, you have to manage the work with people, not only with software.
 Agencies understand that their client’s success is their success too, and they will do everything possible to make this success a reality.
 You should adhere to a few principles to work efficiently with an agency, and everyone will be happier.

 Before the Ruby on Rails consulting collaboration starts, you should do a few things to make everyone work more efficiently.

-Check whether the agency has a talent team responsible for delegating the right people to the right job.
+- Check whether the agency has a talented team of Ruby developers responsible for delegating the right people to the right job.

 When you start the collaboration:

-Prepare and provide access to repositories, mockup and graphic designs.
+- Prepare and provide access to repositories, mockups, and graphic designs.

 After the launch of the product or at the end of the collaboration:

 - Make sure you keep the agency close to hand.

 - Check whether the code you’ve been given is well-documented.